 History Of Silk

 Silk, one of the oldest fibers known to man, originated in China.
 The history of silk is both enchanting and illustrious.
-Following sections cover the various facets of silk history.
+The following sections cover the various facets of silk history.

 [For general silk information, please visit the All About Silk section, which covers various related subjects, such as Advantages of Silk, Cleaning Silk, How Silk is Made, Silk Info Dictionary, and Interesting Facts about Silk.]